 - Cycle the diet in a way that has periods of reduced energy intake and periods of increased energy intake.
 This helps offset the leptin decline that occurs with dieting.
 There is individual variation with this, but for those who respond well, a day or a few days of overeating can set the metabolic rate back to a higher level.
 This cycling approach may be more effective for fat loss than the traditional approach

 - Incorporating fish oil into the diet while losing can reduce the metabolic decline due to its positive impact on leptin signaling and hypothalamic sensitivity to other hormones.
-We prefer krill oil over fish oil at 1-3g per day, or regular fish oil can be used at 6g-12g per day.
+We prefer krill oil over fish oil at 1-3g per day, or regular fish oil at 6g-12g per day.

 - Curcumin may be another agent that has applicability in this regard since it also has similar effects on brain and whole body inflammatory signals and leptin which can drive metabolic resistance and play a role in weight rebound.
 It also may play a role in protecting the body from the effect of POPs due to its effect on NF-kappaB.